matthewdurbin/RadSI/README.md

 The allowed units of activity are kCi, Ci, mCi, uCi (microcurie), nCi, TBq, GBq, MBq, kBq, Bq.
 When appropriate, units will automatically be adjusted so that instead of 1E-6 Ci being displayed, 1 uCi is.

 ## Feedback
 If you use RadSI, I'd very much appreciate your feedback.
-Feel free to do so via github, or by emailing me at mdurbin@psu.edu.
+Feel free to do so via github, or by emailing me at <mdurbin@psu.edu>.

 #### Acknowledgements
-Thank you to Josh Gallagher and Josh Flygare for their helpful feedback so far.
+Thank you to Marc Wonders, Josh Gallagher, and Josh Flygare for their helpful feedback so far.
 Additional thanks to Ryan Sheatsley for, with out knowing it, becoming a compsci mentor of sorts!